 Transportation as the biggest CO₂ driver

 765 MtCO2e had to be offset for the 2021 tournament, and the figures for the 2022 event have not yet been determined.
 The term MtCO2e stands for megatons of CO₂ equivalent.
-One megaton is equivalent to one million tons.
-At this point, we are therefore talking about CO₂ emissions of 765 million tons.
+At this point, we are therefore talking about CO₂ emissions of 765 metric tons.
 However, compared to the record of the Waste Management Phoenix Open, which is considered the most spectator-rich tournament in professional golf on the US PGA Tour, this record is still modest.
 Waste Management’s Sustainability Report for the 2021 tournament shows a total of 4508.4 MtCO2e.
 And this despite the fact that the event was already completely powered by renewable energy.

 So how was the calculation done, and where are the focal points of CO2 emissions?

 At 368 MtCO2e, nearly 50 percent of the bill for the LPGA tournament falls on transportation: “Transportation for the event included employees, spectators, players, caddies, coaches, and vendors for planes, rental cars, and trucks,” notes Chris Chandler, Executive Director, Dow Great Lakes Bay Invitational & Sports Solutions at Dow. fixed.
 At the event itself, which was still based almost entirely on the use of fossil fuels, energy was the biggest driver.